This old fashioned banana bread smells amazing while it bakes. It is sweet, soft, and the perfect way to use up extra bananas.

 - Ripe bananas: Three medium to large bananas is plenty.
 You don’t want to overdo it and add any extra or the bread will be too mushy.

 - Buttermilk: Bananas and buttermilk go wonderfully together.
 It makes for a moist loaf of banana bread.
 If you don’t have any buttermilk, don’t worry!
-You can easily make ½ a cup of buttermilk by adding one tablespoon of lemon juice to ½ a cup of milk.
+You can easily make half of a cup of buttermilk by adding ½ of a teaspoon of lemon juice to half of a cup of milk.

 - Vanilla extract: When it comes to vanilla extract, I always recommend that you use the highest quality vanilla extract you can afford.
 High quality vanilla extract is one of the best things you can invest in as a home baker.